n-elie7/alu-shell/io_redirections_and_filters/README.md

 This command prints all lines without bin in it.
 ## grep "^[A-Za-z]" /etc/ssh/sshd_config
 This will display only lines starting with a letter, ignoring lines that start with spaces, numbers, or symbols.
+## tr 'Ac' 'Ze'
+This command will translate or replace characters.
 ~